Quinn Kelsey: Operatic career

 He made his role debut as Scarpia in Puccini's Tosca on 5 May 2021 (during the COVID-19 pandemic) in a "heavily deconstructed concert performance" with Opera Philadelphia at the Mann Center for the Performing Arts, an amphitheatre in Philadelphia's Fairmount Park.
 Ana María Martínez sang Tosca, and Brian Jagde, Cavaradossi.
 Opera magazine declared that Kelsey "nearly stole the show with his oaken timbre, incisive phrasing and seductively evil approach."
 His stage debut in the role followed soon thereafter (23 July) with the Cincinnati Opera at the outdoor venue of Summit Park (built on the site of the former Blue Ash Airport).
 Martínez was again Tosca, while Russell Thomas sang Cavaradossi.
-Opera commented that "Kelsey brought to Scarpia a nuanced evil, with his stated preference for ‘violent conquests’ over romantic encounters rendered even more chilling by his oily charm."
+Opera commented that "Kelsey brought to Scarpia a nuanced evil, with his stated preference for 'violent conquests' over romantic encounters rendered even more chilling by his oily charm."

+In August 2021 he performed the role of Tonio in Lyric Opera's online video of Ruggero Leoncavallo's Pagliacci.
+The cast included Russell Thomas as Canio, Ailyn Pérez as Nedda, and Lucas Meachem as Silvio.
+Enrique Mazzola conducted.

 Kelsey sang the title role of Rigoletto for the first time at the Metropolitan Opera on 31 December 2021, in a new production by Bartlett Sher with sets by Michael Yeargan and costumes by Catherine Zuber.
 The cast included Rosa Feola as Gilda and Piotr Beczała as the Duke, and the performance was conducted by Daniele Rustioni.
 Anthony Tommasini, music critic of The New York Times, wrote: "The baritone Quinn Kelsey, a Met stalwart for over a decade, had a breakthrough as the jester Rigoletto, part of the retinue of the lecherous Duke of Mantua.
 With his brawny, penetrating voice and imposing presence, Kelsey has always been an arresting artist.
 But this role shows off his full vocal and dramatic depth."
 F. Paul Driscoll of Opera News reported: "Center stage was the prodigious Quinn Kelsey, in his first local performance as Rigoletto, a role he has previously sung with ten major companies in the U.S. and Europe.
-Kelsey was superlative, fully realizing Rigoletto’s sharp wit, titanic anger and paternal tenderness—and singing with the handsome, burnished tone, incisive prosody and charismatic presence worthy of a true Verdian.
+Kelsey was superlative, fully realizing Rigoletto's sharp wit, titanic anger and paternal tenderness—and singing with the handsome, burnished tone, incisive prosody and charismatic presence worthy of a true Verdian.
 The opening-night audience cheered him to the echo, and deservedly so."
 The performance of 29 January 2022, with the same cast and conductor, was simulcast as part of the Metropolitan Opera Live in HD series.

+Kelsey made his debut in the title role of Verdi's Macbeth on 28 April 2023, with the Canadian Opera Company in Toronto in a production by David McVicar conducted by Speranza Scappucci.
+Joseph So of Opera magazine wrote: "The COC hit the jackpot with Quinn Kelsey in the title role.
+His Macbeth on opening night was sensational, delighting the audience with his huge, warm Verdi baritone and searing dramatic power...".